 10. Investigate attitudes to the American Revolutionary War back in Britain.
 Did these attitudes change over time and did they have an effect on government policy?

-Creating a nation and new society
+Creating a new nation and society

 1. Describe the national government created by the Articles of Confederation in 1781.
 What were the advantages and disadvantages of this form of government?